JuruSteve/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  express is a web application framework on top of node

+  express adds extra functionality such as routing and middleware support.

 - [ ] Describe Middleware?

+  middleware is described as array of functions that get executed in the order they are introduced. they are used to add functionality on while handling the request

 - [ ] Describe a Resource?

+  a resource is a document that gets returned to the client from the server.

 - [ ] What can the API return to help clients know if a request was successful?

+  Api returns a status code to let the client know the request was successful

 - [ ] How can we partition our application into sub-applications?

+  you can partition an app into sub-applications by using express routers. it makes the app easier to maintain.

 ## Project Setup